ExtremeElectronics/PicoCray/README.md

 # Warning
 This code is all Proof of principle.
 Much of it works.
 Some of it gives reasonable results.
 Does it work, not for all cases.
 Does it give a good mandlebrot output.
-Well Yes, kind of, I'm getting missing LUMPS of answers, these bugs are random and currently evading capture.
-I'm setting traps.
+Well Yes

 Basically if you are going to use this code to pilot a rocket, you will end up smashing into a planet at mach something rediculous.
 You have been warned.